 The Golden Jubilee Conference Hotel will always be transparent with you and make sure this privacy notice is available to you on our website or in paper format where required, prior to collecting and processing your personal data.

 This privacy statement explains how and why we collect and process your personal data.
 This relates to personal data you share directly with us – as our guests, our members, our suppliers and our booking partners.
 It also relates to personal data you share with third-party introducers, booking sites and group travel partners who share your data to provide you with the services that you have requested.
 Where a third party has shared your data with us, we expect that they have informed you about the processing and sharing of your data.

-For the purpose of the Data Protection Legislation and this notice, we are the ‘data controller’.
-This means that we are responsible for deciding how we collect and process personal data about you.
+For the purpose of the Data Protection Legislation and this notice The NHS Golden Jubilee which is the brand name for the National Waiting Times Centre Board is the registered Data Controller on the Information Commissioner’s Office (ICO) website for the organisation.
+This means that we, the Board, are responsible for deciding how we collect and process personal data about you.
 Personal data is defined as any information relating to an identified or identifiable natural living person – a ‘data subject’.
 This privacy notice also provides information about your rights as a ‘data subject’.

 Throughout this policy when we say ‘we’ or ‘us’ or ‘our’, we refer to the Golden Jubilee Conference Hotel.

-The Golden Jubilee Conference Hotel is part of the Golden Jubilee Foundation.
-The Foundation is a public organisation created in Scotland under the National Health Service (Scotland) Act 1978 (the 1978 Act).
-It is one of the organisations which form NHS Scotland (NHSS).
+The Golden Jubilee Conference Hotel is part of NHS Golden Jubilee, one of the organisations which form NHS Scotland (NHSS).

 We use personal information on different groups of individuals including:

 - Individuals using our website or app

 - Individuals seeing our ads on our partners websites or our partners partners websites or apps.